Introduction

 - What is the lowest score for leg discomfort?
 We understand that dealing with leg discomfort can be challenging.
 The minimum for is typically 10% for mild symptoms, with assessments ranging from 0% to 60%.
 On average, evaluations for leg issues usually fall between 10% and 30%.
 This assessment reflects how the condition impacts your daily activities and overall functioning.

 - How long does the ?
-It's common to feel anxious about the .
-VA request processing times can vary widely, often taking several months.
+It's common to feel anxious about the . can vary widely, often taking several months.
 Veterans have reported waiting anywhere from a few months to over a year, depending on the complexity of their requests and the existing backlog. can empower you to navigate your with greater confidence.
 Remember, you are not alone in this journey; we're here to help.

 Conclusion